-As part of the 2021 compensation process, our Compensation Committee retained Aon's Human Capital Solutions Practice, a division of Aon plc ("Aon") as its independent compensation consultant.
-Aon has served in this capacity since March 2021.
+As part of the 2023 compensation process, our Compensation Committee retained Aon's Human Capital Solutions Practice, a division of Aon plc ("Aon") as its independent compensation consultant.
+Aon served in this capacity from March 2021 until August 2023.
 Aon provided advisory services with respect to executive and equity compensation as directed by the Compensation Committee.
-From time to time, Aon provides additional services to management in the areas of non-executive compensation, with all such services being approved by the chair of the Compensation Committee before any services are provided.
+From time to time, Aon provided additional services to management in the areas of non-executive compensation, with all such services being approved by the chair of the Compensation Committee before any services were provided.
 Prior to engaging Aon, our Compensation Committee considered the independence of Aon in accordance with the applicable regulations mandated by Nasdaq and the SEC.
 After conducting this assessment, our Compensation Committee did not identify any conflicts of interest with respect to Aon.
+Beginning in August 2023, the Compensation Committee retained Frederic W. Cook & Co., Inc. ("FW Cook") as its independent compensation consultant.
+Prior to engaging FW Cook, our Compensation Committee considered the independence of FW Cook in accordance with the applicable regulations mandated by Nasdaq and the SEC.
+After conducting this assessment, our Compensation Committee did not identify any conflicts of interest with respect to FW Cook.

 The Compensation Committee took the results of Aon's comparative analyses of our peer group (as described below), as well as the considerations provided by Aon with respect to components and levels of compensation for our named executive officers, under advisement in determining competitive market practice in our industry.
-The Compensation Committee considered the assessment of peer group market compensation, historical compensation levels, subjective assessments of individual performance and worth and other subjective factors in establishing and approving the various elements of our executive compensation program for 2021.
-After considering the data and information provided by Aon, the Compensation Committee made its own determinations about the compensation granted in 2021, including the 2021 equity awards, to our Chief Executive Officer, our other named executive officers and our non-employee directors.
+The Compensation Committee considered the assessment of peer group market compensation, historical compensation levels, subjective assessments of individual performance and worth and other subjective factors in establishing and approving the various elements of our executive compensation program for 2023.
+After considering the data and information provided by Aon, the Compensation Committee made its own determinations about the compensation granted in 2023 to our Chief Executive Officer, our other named executive officers and our non-employee directors.